zNightlord/blendfile/README.md

 Blender File
 ------------

-Documentation, examples and test yet to come.
-Meanwhile you import the module with:
+Module to inspect a .blend file from Python.
+Basic usage can be grasped from the test suit.

+Import the module in your script and you are good to go:

    >>> import blender_file

-This works for in both Python2.x and Python3.x.
+This module supports both Python2.x and Python3.x at the moment.
+Python 2.x support may be dropped in the future.

+### Test Suit

+To run the tests just do:

+   >>> pip install pytest
+   >>> py.test tests/